Panel denies US skaters’ appeal to get Olympic silver medals

 Because she is 15, Valieva is considered a “protected person” under anti-doping rules, and is not expected to receive a harsh penalty.
 Her coaches and doctors are being investigated by Russian and world anti-doping authorities.

-Pells reported from Zhangjiakow, China.
+Pells reported from Zhangjiakou, China.
 Associated Press writers Dave Skretta and Aaron Morrison contributed to this report.